 SGLT2 inhibitors are recommended by the AHA/ACC/HFSA for patients with symptomatic chronic HFrEF, irrespective of the presence of type 2 diabetes.
-In two clinical trials, the addition of the SGLT2 inhibitors dapagliflozin and empagliflozin to standard therapies for patients with HFrEF resulted in a consistent ~25% relative risk reduction of the primary endpoint of cardiovascular death or hospitalization for heart failure.
+In two clinical trials, the addition of the SGLT2 inhibitors dapagliflozin and empagliflozin to standard therapies for patients with HFrEF resulted in ~25% relative risk reduction of the primary endpoints of worsening heart failure, cardiovascular death, or hospitalization for heart failure.

-SGLT2 inhibitors have also been shown to improve renal outcomes in patients with HFrEF.
-In trials of empagliflozin and dapagliflozin, no patients without diabetes developed ketoacidosis, although SGLT2 inhibitors do increase the risk for diabetic ketoacidosis in patients with diabetes and other high-risk conditions.
+SGLT2 inhibitors have also been shown to improve renal outcomes.
+However, it's important to note that SGLT2 inhibitors have been shown to increase the risk for diabetic ketoacidosis in patients with type 2 diabetes.

 Learn more about the treatment of HFrEF.